koenbok/autoplay/readme.md

 - Speed, as larger Cactus projects became slow to work on.
 - Portability so everyone can start building right away.
 - As simple as possible, but not too simple.
+- Less bitrot, projects should keep working for a long time.

 #### Features